 Planning Your Fundraising Calendar

 Ever wonder why some fundraising events seem to do really well, hold the exact same event the next year, and no one turns up?
 Some things can’t be prevented – a killer strain of school sores, or a typhoon – but here are some critical factors to make your fundraising as accessible to as many people as possible.
+Take the time to carefully consider your annual fundraising calendar.

 How many events are you going to run?